For Ready to Ship Engagement Rings Click Here

 Bring on the Band

 Although the diamond is the heart of the engagement ring, there are subtle differences in the visual effect of using white gold or platinum to craft the band.
 Despite them both being silvery/white in coloration, there are a few key differences that distinguish one from the other.
-When looking to design a custom engagement ring, it helps to know these differences in advance.
+When looking to design a custom lab grown diamond engagement ring, it helps to know these differences in advance.
 This is especially the case if you shop online for engagement rings without the direct in-person advice of an experienced jeweler.
-These subtle differences are not only based on looks but also impact the long term durability of the ring. (click here to read our previous blog on engagement rings).
+These subtle differences are not only based on looks but also impact the long term durability of the ring.
 The different attributes between each metal will serve as helpful tips for picking your engagement ring in the future.
 Let’s compare platinum vs. white gold to figure out which is best for you.

 Different Shades of White